Been there; done that; and still doing it.

 Recognizing Fear of Rejection

-• Are you always bothered by what people think of you?
+- Are you always bothered by what people think of you?

-• Do you find it difficult to say no, even when you need to?
+- Do you find it difficult to say no, even when you need to?

-• Are you not assertive?
+- Are you not assertive?

-• Do you continuously desire to appear or act like others?
+- Do you continuously desire to appear or act like others?

-• Do you hold some people superior to you?
+- Do you hold some people superior to you?

 How to Overcome the Fear of Rejection

-- Learn to Deal with it
+- Learn to Deal with It

-Our emotions and physical state affect our cognitive state.
-That’s why you may find yourself mad at the whole world just because one person gave you a rough time.
+Our emotions and physical state affect our cognitive function—perception, reasoning, memory, and judgment.
+That’s why one may find themself mad at the whole world just because of one person’s actions.

-In the face of rejection, you need to be calm and act rationally.

-You need to realize that rejection happens to everybody, even if it may seem like you are always on the receiving end.
+In the face of rejection, it’s essential to be calm and act rationally.
+Try to remember that rejection happens to everybody, even if it may seem like you are always on the receiving end.